CrossOmics/Lotus/README.md

 ## Documentation

-Full documentation is available at https://crossomics.github.io/Lotus/.
+Documentation is available at https://crossomics.github.io/Lotus/.